timbowles/bowleslab_website/content/group_members/Ansel Klein.md

 date = "2017-08-29"

 # Project title.
-title = "Your name here??"
+title = "Ansel Klein"

 # Project summary to display on homepage.
-summary = "I am currently seeking a postdoc and graduate student.
-Please see opportunities below."
+summary = "Ansel is an ESPM Ph.D. student"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "questionmark.jpg"
+image_preview = "Klein-portrait.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["people"]`
-tags = ["deep-learning"]
+tags = ["gradstudent"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""